Extendy/SmartyURL/docs/developers.md

 Afterward, you can access SmartyURL using any web browser by directing the URL to the installation domain where you have SmartyURL installed.

 When logged in, you might be prompted to verify your email to activate your account.
 Please check your email for a verification link.
 If you are unable to access your email or SmartyURL unable to send emails, you can manually set the 'active' value to 1 in the 'users' database table for the user you've created.

+## using `git`
+During SmartyURL's development stage, it is not advisable for developers to attempt installation using git.

+!!! note
+If you planning to install SmartyURL with `git`, you gain the flexibility to easily update SmartyURL in the future using `git fetch` and `git pull`.
+However, **noting that** using `git` may provide bleeding-edge releases, which might not be as stable or thoroughly tested or may contains breaking changes.
+Therefore Installing SmartyURL using `git` is recommended for Extendy Team developers only.